Milles98/SmartHomeMauiApp/README.md

 # SmartHomeMauiApp

-SmartHomeMauiApp is a cross-platform application built using .NET MAUI.
-It supports Android, iOS, MacCatalyst, and Windows platforms.
-The app is designed to manage smart home devices and integrates with Azure IoT Hub.
+SmartHomeMauiApp is a cross-platform smart home management application built using .NET MAUI.
+The app integrates with Azure IoT Hub to manage various smart home devices such as AC, Fans, and Lamps.
+It supports Android, iOS, MacCatalyst, and Windows platforms, and it utilizes modern MVVM architecture and asynchronous programming patterns.

 ## Project Structure